distant-viewing/dvt/docs/_sources/index.rst.txt

 The Distant Viewing Toolkit (DVT)
 =====================================================================

-The Distant TV Toolkit is a Python module designed to facilitate the computational analysis of visual culture.
+The Distant TV Toolkit is a Python package designed to facilitate the computational analysis of visual culture.
 It contains low-level architecture for applying state-of-the-art computer vision algorithms to still and moving images.
 The higher-level functionality of the toolkit allows users to quickly